overra/neoforge/README.md

 ### Getting started

-Create an instance of the Neo object and make a simple query.
+Create an instance of the Neo class and make a simple query.

 ```js
 var Neo = require('neoforge');